ThisTestUser/SudokuSolver/README.md

 * Can't tell the user if there are multiple solutions

 * Not the best algorithm - This program uses brute force to solve the Sudoku.
-This works well in normal Sudokus, but gets problematic when there are less than 10 clues in the Sudoku.
-In Killer Sudokus and Greater Than Sudokus, this might lead to the program taking hours to complete.
-Try to make sure at least 8 cells are filled in to minimize running time.
+This doesn't affect most 9x9 Sudokus, which should all solve in a few minutes (it's an error if it doesn't).
+The only exception are Greater Than Sudokus with incomplete relations, which will not solve in a reasonable amount of time.

+Also, anything above 9x9 is currently not viable.

-For example, this Sudoku below (Greater Than) took 3 minutes to solve with 9 clues provided.
+For reference, this Sudoku below (Greater Than) took 2.5 minutes to solve with 9 clues provided.
 ![greaterthan](https://user-images.githubusercontent.com/15678918/60406990-b10f3e80-9b86-11e9-8b33-dd5d0a3260f2.png)